nomad-marshall/MUSIC-SCRAPER-INITIAL/README.md

-current features: can search for youtube videos by title or URL, play, pause, rewind, fast forward the media
+CURRENT FEATURES: can search for youtube videos by title or URL, play, pause, rewind, fast forward the media

-coming soon: playlist support, other platforms, more functionality
+COMING SOON: playlist support, other platforms, more functionality

 my end goal is to have spotify, soundcloud and/or bandcamp integration, and the ability to play mixes/playlists

-todo list:
+TODO LIST:

 -skip button